yaqwsx/bcthesis/symdivine.md

-To verify program using \symdivine it is necessary that the input \llvm bit-code is self-contained -- there must not be any call to a function that is not defined in the bit-code, because behaviour of such functions is unknown to the tool.
+To verify program using \symdivine it is necessary that the input \llvm bit-code is self-contained -- there must not be any call to a function that is not defined in the bit-code, because behaviour of sucha  function is unknown to the tool.
 This also includes system calls to the underlying operating system.
-There are however few exceptions as \symdivine provides intrinsic implementation of the subset of Pthread library to support multi-threading and also the subset of functions defined in SV-COMP competition rules ToDo to implement notation for non- deterministic input.
+There are however few exceptions as \symdivine provides intrinsic implementation\footnote{Behaviour of these function is hard-coded in the interpreter and follows their specification.} of the subset of Pthread library to support multi-threading and also the subset of functions defined in SV-COMP competition rules ToDo to implement notation for non-deterministic input.

 Following functions from Pthread library are supported: